Generic35/Build-Ethereum-From-Scratch/README.md

 - State Management

 Ways to extend this project:
-- Add gas price to the current features of gas limit and gasUsed
+- To the current features of gas limit and gas used, add gas price
 - Add fees to transaction
 - Add the ability for the miner to have control over the transaction series (prioritize based on gas price)
 - Add tiny reward for ommers (blocks that were invalid but for which the miner still spent effort on)